 - The most important libraries are already released.
 New ones keep appearing.
 There’s no feeling like ‘People don’t care about the future of Flutter’.

-Flutter or React Native
+Flutter development or React Native

 Which one is better?
 To find an ultimate winner, I decided to take Flutter and React Native for a spin.
 Let me start with React Native as it’s time-proved.